iLib-js/ilib-webpack-loader/README.md

    something like this:

    ```
    var path = require("path");

    module.exports = {
        // ilib bundle entry point here
        entry: path.resolve("./ilib-metafile.js"),
        output: {
            filename: 'ilib-custom.js',       // you can change this if you want
            chunkFilename: 'ilib.[name].js',  // to name the locale bundles
            path: path.resolve("./output"),   // choose an appropriate output dir
            publicPath: "/output/",          // choose the URL where ilib will go
            library: 'ilib',
            libraryTarget: 'umd'
        },
        module: {
            rules: [{
                test: /\.js$/,                // Run this loader on all .js files
                use: {
                    loader: "../index.js",
                    options: {
                       // edit these for the list of locales you need
                        locales: ["en-US", "fr-FR"],
                        assembly: "assembled"
                    }
                }
            }]
        }
    };
    ```

 1. Run "webpack" in the same dir.
 The output will be in a subdirectory called "output".

-1. Update your html to include the custom build of ilib with a normal script tag:
+1. Update your html to include the custom build of ilib with a standard script tag:

    ```
    <script src="output/ilib-custom.js"></script>